holdennix/handbook/1DMotion.md

 \end{equation}
 $$

-where $x_0$ is some arbitary value.
+where $x_0$ is some arbitrary value.
 In our figure, $x_0=0$ because the ball is at $x=0$.
 We change $x$ to $\vec{x}$ because it is a vector.
 That is, it has both a magnitude and direction.
-It's magnitude is the distance from the origin, and its direction will be positive or negative.
+Its magnitude is the distance from the origin, and its direction will be positive or negative.

 ## Velocity

 This equation is not very useful because it tells us nothing about how the ball might move.
 Lets now say that the ball is moving at a constant _speed_ in the $x$ _direction_.
-We call this new vector velocity and denote it is a $\vec{v}$.
+We call this new vector velocity and denote it as a $\vec{v}$.
 Because $\vec{v}$ is constant, we can write a similar equation to our constant position:

 $$
 \begin{equation}
 	\vec{v}(t) = k
 \end{equation}
 $$
-Now that the ball is moving, position is no longer constant.
+Now that the ball is moving, the position is no longer constant.
 There are two ways to think about how position might change.

 ### Dimensional Analysis

-This is the simpler of the two methods.
+This is the simplest of the two methods.
 We know that velocity is how position changes over time, so we give it a unit of meters per second, or $\frac{m}{s}$.
 You might be more familiar with a velocity unit of miles or kilometers per hour.
 You can convert $m/s$ to these units.
 We know that position has a unit of meters.
 So, to get from velocity to position, it follows that we multiply by time to just get distance.
-Now our velocity equation looks like:
+Now our velocity equation looks like this:

 $$
 \begin{equation}